Navigating Multiway Pots – How To Adjust Your Strategy?

 Playing poker

-Online, you can look at their aggression frequencies.
-Many guys are 40/27 preflop (40% of the pots they voluntarily play, 27% of the time they raise preflop), but then postflop their aggression frequencies are in the low 20s.
+Online, you can look at their aggression frequencies and other poker stats.
+Many guys are 40/27 preflop (40% of the pots they voluntarily play, 27% of the time they raise preflop), but then postflop, their aggression frequencies are in the low 20s.
 That means their raises and bets only make up 20% of their actions on a given street.
 They likely have the joint when they raise, as opposed to a psycho recreational player who is in the 60s or 80s as far as aggression frequency.

 I hope these tips have been helpful to you and your multiway game.
 Good luck to all of you.